tcoates3/dqm4hep-doc/docs/user-manual/plugin-system.md

 # The plugin system in a nutshell

 The plugin system component of the DQM4hep core package has a central place in the software design.
-The genericity of DQM4hep relies on plugins, that can be loaded at runtime.
-Parts of the framework can thus easily changed at runtime by specifying a different set of plugins to use.
+The genericity of DQM4hep relies on plugins that can be loaded at runtime.
+Parts of the framework can thus be easily changed at runtime by specifying a different set of plugins to use.

 This system is composed of only two classes and a registration macro :